LarsEKrueger/hunter-killer/README.md

 damage or run low on ammo, they will automatically to the closest marker named *Homebase* and wait there until they have been repaired and rearmed.

+To mark a *Homebase*, create a map marker with the name *Homebase*.
+Thanks sOvr9000 for the better wording.

 If there are no enemies to kill, your *Killer*s will walk around the map to ensure that there is always an strech of unpolluted area between the explored and the unknown.
 This ensures that biters have no reason to attack you.